zkmkarlsruhe/ofxTensorFlow2/README.md

 This is an openFrameworks addon for TensorFlow 2.
 The code has been developed by Hertz-Lab as part of the project [»The Intelligent Museum«](#the-intelligent-museum).

-Since TensorFlow does not ship a C++ Library we make use of [cppFlow2](https://github.com/serizba/cppflow/tree/cppflow2), which is a C++ wrapper around TensorFlows C API.

 ## License
 This software is distributed under the [Simplified BSD License](LICENSE.txt).
 Copyright (c) 2021 ZKM | Karlruhe.